 An ambulance should be called if a seizure lasts for more than five minutes, for repeated seizures, for a first time seizure – no known history, or if a person is injured, pregnant, or has diabetes.

-Many seizure types such as absence seizures or complex partial seizures involve relatively brief episodes of unresponsiveness.
+Many seizure types such as absence seizures or focal aware seizures or focal impaired awareness seizures involve relatively brief episodes of unresponsiveness.
 In these instances stay with the person, move objects out of their way, guide them away from danger, and repeat any information they may have missed.
 After the seizure, talk gently to comfort and reassure the person.